Early Literacy Resources

 This national initiative seeks to empower the key adults in children's lives to develop strong early literacy skills.
 The toolkit, now in its 2nd edition, focuses on five simple practices--talking, singing, reading, writing, and playing--that develop language and pre-reading skills in children beginning at birth.
 The ECRR2 toolkit is available from the ALA Store.
 PLA/ALSC created an introductory webinar about ECRR2 which is available for viewing.
 You may also download notes from this webinar (PDF), taken by State Library youth services consultant Janet Ingraham Dwyer.

-Ohio Department of Education Learning Supports: Early Learning
+Ohio Department of Education: Early Learning

 Raising a Reader rotates bags of award-winning books into children's homes on a weekly basis, and provides parent training and information on how to effectively share books to promote family literacy habits, language and literacy skills, and a love of learning.
 Families are also connected with their local public library to continue the practice of borrowing books and build a lifelong habit of reading.
 Raising A Reader is an evidence-based program that can be adapted to meet the diverse needs of communities and families.

-Dialogic Reading (from Multnomah County Library)
+Dialogic Reading (from Reading Rockets)

 Center for Early Literacy Learning